bxparks/rpn83p/README.md

 This app was designed for TI calculators using the Z80 processor:

 - TI-83 Plus (6 MHz Z80, 24 kB accessible RAM, 160 kB accessible flash)
-- TI-83 Plus Silver Edition (15 MHz Z80, 24 kB accessible RAM, 1.5 MB accessible
+- TI-83 Plus Silver Edition (6/15 MHz Z80, 24 kB accessible RAM, 1.5 MB
-  flash)
+  accessible flash)
-- TI-84 Plus (15 MHz Z80, 24 kB accessible RAM, 480 kB accessible flash)
+- TI-84 Plus (6/15 MHz Z80, 24 kB accessible RAM, 480 kB accessible flash)
-- TI-84 Plus Silver Edition (15 MHz Z80, 24 kB accessible RAM, 1.5 MB accessible
+- TI-84 Plus Silver Edition (6/15 MHz Z80, 24 kB accessible RAM, 1.5 MB
-  flash)
+  accessible flash)

+The app configures itself to run at 15 MHz on supported hardware, while remaining at 6 MHz on the TI-83+.

 I have tested it on the following calculators that I own: